Empower Homeless People to Get Off the Street

-For us, food is a means to a much greater end – a life of confidence, hope, and renewed responsibility.
+For us, food is a means to a much greater end.

 But is that the first step they’re ready to take?

 Babysteps Ministry fights homelessness through two intensive phases: Relate, and Empower.
-Then, once the person is ready for real life change, we lead them on the road to Transformation.
+Then, once the person wants real life change, we lead them on the road to Transformation.

 We relate first, and food is one way we do that.

 But then, after we build that relationship, we start to empower.